 For decks that are at or close to the second story level, a gravel pad under the deck can serve as an easy and affordable way to add usable space for storage or other activities.
 It serves the same function as pavers or a concrete pad, but is much easier to install (and more affordable than concrete).
 In fact, some folks even place a shed on the gravel pad under their deck, making it functionally a shed foundation.
 (The photo above shows a deck with a gravel pad beneath that will serve as a shed foundation.)

-6. Gravel Pad for Garden Path
+6. Gravel Pad for a Garden Path

 Garden gravel paths are an easy and straightforward way to add more to your garden.
 It is much cheaper to install than pavement and can better blend into any setting, especially if you are able to choose a colored stone.
 Gravel garden paths can be built with crushed aggregate ranging in size from stone dust up to 1/2″ or 3/4″ clean stone.

 Having a gravel garden path will give you easy access to different parts of your garden by creating designated walking areas.
 It can help to prevent your plants from being stepped on and give you an excellent area to stroll through and enjoy your garden.
+Garden paths can be a great way to connect various elements of your backyard, such as a deck and a gravel patio fire pit area.

 The best part is that it doesn’t necessarily require expert installation; just about anyone can build a gravel garden path.

-7. Gravel Pad for Hot Tub
+7. Gravel Pad for a Hot Tub

 A gravel base is an excellent way to ensure regular water drainage around your outdoor hot tub.
 It is a popular hot tub foundation because it can both easily drain water and handle the weight of a hot tub.
 There is no standard hot tub weight, but a two or three-person hot tub can weigh almost 500 pounds empty and 3000 pounds when filled with water.

 When planning a gravel pad for a hot tub, it’s a good idea to account for the additional weight by adding a heavy-duty stabilization fabric or geotextile beneath the gravel.
 The gravel (crushed stone, technically) should be compacted well before placing the hot tub on it.
+You can learn more about gravel bases for hot tubs here.

 8. Gravel Pad for Pool Equipment